Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 ![no modules](/assets/dl/game/nocmapmodules.png)

-NOTE: If you receive this message then you must install the map modules before you can play.
+NOTE: If you receive a message stating you do not have custom maps enabled then you must install the map modules before you can play.

 ### Installing Map Modules